https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Current FIFA ranking: 18

-Japan arrive at the World Cup as one of the strongest nations to represent Asia, and have built a reputation for causing problems for elite opponents.
+Japan arrived at the World Cup as one of the strongest nations representing Asia, having built a reputation for causing problems for elite opponents.

 Manager and tactics